-- 1. Shut OFF gas at manual shut off valve. - 2.
-Shut OFF electric power at unit disconnect or service panel.
+- 1. Shut OFF gas at manual shut off valve. - Shut OFF electric power at unit disconnect or service panel.
 If unit is still running, allow 3 minutes after gas shut off before turning off power. - 3.
 Disconnect the wires from the gas valve, sparker, and flame sensor. - 4.
 Remove the four screws holding the manifold to the manifold brackets. - 5.
 Carefully remove the manifold with the gas valve attached. - 6.
-If unit has v-shaped NOx baffles installed in the firing tubes, they must be removed.
+If unit has v-shaped NOx baffles installed in the firing tubes, they must be removed when coverting to LP.
 Some baffles may be attached by screws.
-When converting to LP, replace screws after removing NOx baffles (figure 7).
+Replace screws after removing NOx baffles (figure 7).